TEAMMATES/teammates/docs/development.md

 Alternatively, an instructor can create other instructors for a course if s/he has sufficient privileges.
 A course co-owner, for example, will have such a privilege.

-1. Ensure that there is a course to add instructors to and an instructor in that course with the privilege to add instructors.
+1. Ensure that there is a course to add instructors to and an instructor in that course has the privilege to add additional instructors.
 1. Log in as that instructor.
 1. Add the instructors for the course (`Instructors` → `View/Edit`).
 1. The system will send an email containing the join link to each added instructor.
 Again, this will not happen on the dev server, so additional steps are required.